 How exactly does funding for study abroad work?

-All summer aid for study abroad, classes on campus, and summer study at another school is determined by the 2017-18 FAFSA.
+All summer aid for study abroad, classes on campus, and summer study at another school is determined by the 2023-24 FAFSA.
 This FAFSA is currently available!
-More information is available in the Summer ’17/Study Abroad link in the column to the left on this page.

 Your refund date is determined by the start date for your classes.
-The checks can be picked up in the Finance/Student Account Office (note: NOT the Financial Aid office!) room 276 in the LEC or electronically disbursed to you through CASHNet.
-Signing up for electronic refunds can be done on Agresso under your “My Student Account” link.
-You can check on your disbursements and the credit balance amount by looking at your Student Account in the Student Records area of the web site
+The checks disbursed in the Finance/Student Account Office (Please note: NOT the Financial Aid office) room 276 in the LEC or electronically disbursed to you through CASHNet.
+Signing up for electronic refunds can be completed via Agresso under your “My Student Account” link.
+You can check on your disbursements and the credit balance amount by looking at your Student Account in the Student Records area of the website

 Workstudy is a federal financial aid resource that replaces some of your loan eligibility.
 You must file an annual FAFSA, and contact the financial aid office to let us know you want work-study eligibility.
 See more information about work-study in the work-study topic listed under Types Of Aid in the box to the left.